1whatleytay/MafiaBot/README.md

 The Mafia may try to influence the vote with lies, so be careful!

 ### Last Stand
-If someone is put on their last stand, they will be give 20 seconds of pure silence to help them defend themselves.
+If someone is put on their last stand, they will be given 20 seconds of pure silence to help them defend themselves.
 Then, the voting commences.
 Type `-vote 1` for innocent and `-vote 2` for guilty.

-If a more people vote innocent then guilty or if there is a tie, they will be acquitted.
+If more people vote innocent than guilty or if there is a tie, they will be acquitted.
 If most people vote guilty, they will be killed.

 After the Last Stand, the game will go straight to "Night Time."